MalcolmPereira/oidc-check/README.md

     ![OIDC Run 2](./readme_assets/oidc_run_2.png)

-5. List attributes that come back from the OIDC Provider including access tokens and refresh tokens.
+5. Attributes that come back from the OIDC Provider including access tokens and refresh tokens are displayed.
    ![OIDC Run 3](./readme_assets/oidc_run_3.png)

 The above application run consisted of multiple IDP configurations in the application.yaml file, one can add new ones as needed to the application.yaml by updating as follows